JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 restricts to tables with continuous or binary (ordered or unordered) columns.

-For predicting variable-length sequences of, say, binary values (`CategoricalValue`s) with some common size-two pool) we declare
+For predicting variable length sequences of, say, binary values (`CategoricalValue`s) with some common size-two pool) we declare

 ```julia